kenhkan/morrison/README.md

 packet closing delimiter, bracket opening delimiter, and bracket closing delimiter.
 The available delimitering types are:

-- `single-packet`: The entire stream consists of just one packet.
+- `single packet`: The entire stream consists of just one packet.
 An example would be a parser component parsing a stream of bytes from a file reader component.
 Normal Unix programs basically operate in this model; they read from or write to the stream however they want without clear logical demarcation of the transmitted bytes.
-- `no-grouping`: The stream consists of packets separated by some delimiter but there is only one level.
+- `no grouping`: The stream consists of packets separated by some delimiter but there is only one level.
 It is useful for a component that only cares about receiving its data in chunks, each pair of which is demarcated by a common token.
 An example is a component that takes in C-style strings (i.e. null-terminated) and produces string length.
 The marker would be the null character while it does not care about grouping.
-- `flat-grouping`: The stream consists of packets of exactly ONE level.
+- `flat grouping`: The stream consists of packets of exactly ONE level.
 Every time a packet arrives that is NOT in a bracket already, it automatically opens a new bracket.
 An example is CSV.
 Each line is considered a group and no data may be outside of a group.
-- `hierarchical-grouping`: This enables the full power of FBP.
+- `hierarchical grouping`: This enables the full power of FBP.
 A stream consists of packets and brackets of more packets or more brakcets of packets.
   Examples include transmitting hierarchical data structures like JSON and XML.